 Erectile dysfunction (ED) doesn’t have to signal the end of your sex life.
-As many as 30 million men in the United States are affected by ED, reports the National Institute of Diabetes and Digestive and Kidney Diseases.
-Many cases of it respond well to lifestyle changes, medications, surgery, or other treatments.
+As many as 30 million men in the United States are affected by ED, reports the

 Even if your efforts to treat ED are unsuccessful, you and your partner can still enjoy physical intimacy and a satisfying sexual life.
 Learn some strategies to keep the spark in your relationship alive.

 The most important tool for a satisfying sex life is communication with your partner, especially when you’re coping with ED or other challenges.

 Talk openly about your desires and your fears.
 If you’re experiencing ED or low libido, your partner may worry that you no longer find them attractive.
 They may suspect they’re doing something wrong or undesirable.
 It’s important to reassure each other and remain supportive.